ciaraax/AR_Dentistry_Team_10/README.md

 Connect your Android device to your computer via the USB wire, then, in Unity, click 'File' and 'Build and Run' This will then build the application and will automaticall open the application on your Android device.

 ## Running the tests

+Please remove the SceneManagment test from the Editor folder to the Assets folder to run in Play Mode.
+Move it back into the Editor folder when building the app.

 To run the play mode tests within unity you need to:

 Go to Window > General > Test Runner.